Admissions Frequently Asked Questions

 • GSBS offers MS degrees in Clinical and Translational Science, Pharmacology & Drug Development, and Biomedical Research, a program that allows trainees to select from four different disciplines.

 • International students are welcome.
 International students in the PhD programs in the Basic Science Division are eligible for the same financial package as other students.
 For tuition-bearing programs, international students are subject to the same tuition and fees as other students.
-Only US citizens and Permanent Residents are eligible for the BDBS, PREP, and MD/PhD programs.
+Only US citizens and Permanent Residents are eligible for the MD/PhD program.

 • The GSBS does not set a specific number of international students that it will admit each year, but instead weighs the applications of all applicants to select those who are the best qualified.
 About 20% of our students come from countries outside the United States.